Candidates’ right to erasure

 These details ensure that you won’t forget to notify the candidate when you first contact them.
-On Workable Annual plan you can also set up an automation to delete sourced candidates who have not been sent a link to the disclaimer within 30 days.
+You can also set up an automation to delete sourced candidates who have not been sent a link to the disclaimer within 30 days.

 Click your user icon in the upper right of Workable, click on Settings, select Compliance and enable the GDPR features switch to set up the Privacy Notice.

 Fill in the template with your organization’s information.
 We’ll use it to generate a pre-written Privacy Notice.
 You can preview this notice to ensure it meets the standards of your own organization.
 The pre-written details in the Privacy Notice have been vetted by legal professionals for GDPR compliance.